 The Wallpaper History Society

-Founded in 1986, the Wallpaper History Society provides a unique forum for wallcoverings professionals and enthusiasts.
+Founded in 1986, the Wallpaper History Society provides a unique forum for wallcoverings enthusiasts and professionals alike.
 The Society, which is a registered charity, celebrates the history, design and social relevance of historic and contemporary wallcoverings and promotes both their study and that of the many trades and professions associated with them.
 If you are interested in wallcoverings – paper or otherwise – and their contribution to our economic and cultural lives, this is the Society for you!

 The Society has three aims: